gitops-ziichat-app/argo-config/app-of-apps/apps/auto-discovery/README.md

 # Auto Discovery

-These ApplicationSets are designed to automatically discover and deploy applications.
+These ApplicationSets are designed to automatically discover and deploy applications that pertain to the business.

 ## Usage

-- **deployment**
+- **suffix**

   This ApplicationSet is responsible for ensuring that kustomize overlays from repositories suffixed with `-deployment` are applied to their respective environments.
-These repositories SHOULD contain kustomizations within
+These repositories **SHOULD** contain kustomizations within:

   - ./base
   - ./overlays/{environment}